signalfx/splunk-otel-collector-chart/examples/enable-operator-and-auto-instrumentation/README.md

 ### 2. Complete the [Getting start with auto-instrumentation](https://github.com/signalfx/splunk-otel-collector-chart/docs/auto-instrumentation-install.md#getting-start-with-auto-instrumentation) steps
 When you get to the `3.
-Deploy the opentelemetry.io/v1alpha1 Instrumentation` step, you can use the following Instrumentation spec.
+Deploy the opentelemetry.io/v1alpha1 Instrumentation` step, you can use the following Instrumentation spec:

 ```
 kubectl apply -f examples/enable-operator-and-auto-instrumentation/instrumentation-java.yaml -n spring-petclinic
 ```

-When you get to the ` 4.Verify all the OpenTelemetry resources...` step, you can use the following sample out for validation.
+When you get to the ` 4.Verify all the OpenTelemetry resources...` step, you can use the following sample output for validation:

 <details open>
 <summary>Expand for kubectl commands to run and output</summary>